Updated March 30, 2026

 Nutmeg is considered a toxic substance for dogs because it contains myristicin, which is a hallucinogenic compound.

-If a dog ingests nutmeg, they could suffer from stomach upset, increased heart rate, convulsions, hallucination, breathing issues and disorientation.
+If a dog ingests nutmeg, they could suffer from stomach upset, increased heart rate, convulsions, hallucinations, breathing issues and disorientation.

 Raw yeast dough

 Never feed your dog raw yeast dough because as yeast ferments, it produces ethanol (alcohol) and carbon dioxide.
-The fermentation process can continue once ingested, and can lead to bloating and ataxia.
+The fermentation process can continue once ingested, which can lead to bloating and difficulty walking.

-The alcohol can also lead to alcohol poisoning in dogs, which looks like nausea, vomiting, low blood sugar and low body temperature.
+The alcohol can also lead to alcohol poisoning in dogs, which can cause nausea, vomiting, low blood sugar and low body temperature.

 Moldy food

-Moldy foods are not safe for dogs to eat because they contain mycotoxins which can cause toxicity.
+Moldy foods are not safe for dogs to eat because they can contain harmful mycotoxins.
 Common symptoms are seizures, tremors, increased body temperature, disorientation, and death.

 Some nut butters